vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-" His [^f97] qualities cannot be enumerated even in tens of thou. sands of years by even all the gods assembled together.
-If there be any man of pure mind anywhere, gifted with the period of life appointed for Brahma and if he be further endowed with a thousand mouths, he may be able, O best of gods, to enumerate one ten-thousandth fraction of Thy qualities or may not be able."
+" His [^f97] qualities cannot be enumerated
+even in tens of thousands of years
+by even all the gods assembled together.
+If there be any man of pure mind anywhere,
+gifted with the period of life appointed for Brahma
+and if he be further endowed with a thousand mouths,
+he may be able, O best of gods,
+to enumerate one ten-thousandth fraction of Thy qualities or may not be able."

 [^f97]: Mahābhārata: Karnaparva: 83-15
 </details>

 <details><summary>Español</summary>

-" His [^f97] qualities cannot be enumerated even in tens of thou. sands of years by even all the gods assembled together.
-If there be any man of pure mind anywhere, gifted with the period of life appointed for Brahma and if he be further endowed with a thousand mouths, he may be able, O best of gods, to enumerate one ten-thousandth fraction of Thy qualities or may not be able."
+"Sus [^f97] cualidades no pueden ser enumeradas
+incluso en decenas de miles de años
+incluso por todos los dioses reunidos.
+Si hay algún hombre de la mente pura en cualquier lugar,
+dotado del período de vida designado para Brahma
+y si está más dotado de mil bocas,
+puede ser capaz, oh lo mejor de los dioses,
+para enumerar una diez mil millones de tus cualidades
+o no ser capaz ".
 </details>